-A lot of people think of lemons as nothing more than a simple garnish served alongside water at restaurants or a popular flavor for candies and desserts.
-But did you know that the lemon is actually loaded with vitamin C, antioxidants and health benefits?
-It’s true — lemon nutrition benefits range from reducing the risk of kidney stones to killing off cancer cells, whether we’re talking lemon water, lemon essential oil or just the tart fruit itself.
+A lot of people think of lemon as nothing more than a simple garnish served alongside water at restaurants or a popular flavor for candies and desserts.
+Did you know that the lemon is actually loaded with vitamin C, antioxidants and health benefits?

 Ready to learn more about this powerful citrus fruit?
 Keep reading to get the full list of lemon benefits and side effects.

 Lemons are a good source of vitamin C, an important nutrient that’s been linked to increased immune health.
 In fact, gram for gram, there is about the same amount of vitamin C in lemon vs. orange nutrition.